WebisoftWebisoft

 Key deliverables

-Deal workspace · document intake + chase · underwriting engine (conventional + CMHC) · red flag engine · lender package generator (both templates) · org chart builder · sponsor/borrower module · mandate generator · lender portal · fee tracking · AI Chase Agent · principal dashboard · lender CRM
+Deal workspace · document intake + chase · underwriting engine · red flag engine · lender package generator (both templates) · org chart builder · sponsor/borrower module · mandate generator · lender portal · fee tracking · AI Chase Agent · principal dashboard · lender CRM

 Phase